Updated February 12, 2016

 - Ad spots on your site—size and placement (screenshots are helpful to explain)

 - Conference sponsorships

-- Keep it short and sweet.
-I’ve seen media kits that are super detailed and pages long (good example: Simple Mom).
-I’ve also seen media kits that are one page long (good example: TipJunkie.com).
-For most blogs, I prefer the latter myself (because things change so quickly online).
-But however long, make it easy to read.
+2. Keep it short and sweet.
+I’ve seen media kits that are super detailed and pages long.
+I’ve also seen media kits that are one page long.
+My preference is simply a page on your website.
+This is because things change so quickly and updating it is a million times easier.

-- Use other media kits as an example.
-Find someone in your niche with a media kit and download it to give you ideas.
-You can usually find links to media kits on an “Advertise” page.
+4. Use other media kits as an example.
+Find someone in your niche with a media kit and use it to give you ideas.
+You can usually find links to an “Advertise” page.

-- Make it easily accessible.
-If you opt for a hard copy media kit, put a link to the downloadable PDF on your “Advertise” page or at least a note on that page indicating you will email it upon request.
+6. Make it easily accessible.
+If you opt for a hard copy media kit, put a link to the downloadable PDF on your “About” or “Contact” page.
+Or at least put a note on the page indicating you will email it upon request.
 If you use an Advertising page, clearly link it in your header or footer.

 7. Don’t spam people with it.
 Be careful when sending your media kit to those who have not asked for it.
 Make sure you have good reason to send it and if you’re not sure, simply ask first.

 Advertising and working with brands is only one way to make money online.
 I have a lot more ideas for making money in this post.